15 Best Merida Mexico Beaches in the Yucatan Peninsula

 🏝 Chicxulub, Mexico

 Chicxulub Puerto is where the meteor hit that wiped out the dinosaurs.
-There’s even small a dinosaur theme park there now called Sendero Jurásico, which means Jurassic Path, and is popular with families.
+There’s even a small dinosaur theme park there now called Sendero Jurásico, which means Jurassic Path, and is popular with families.

-You can’t see the impact site as it’s in the water, but what you do have in Chicxulub (pronounced che-che-lube) is high end homes with near-private beaches, and easy access to Progreso.
+You can’t see the impact site as it’s in the water, but what you do have in Chicxulub (pronounced che-che-lube) is high-end homes with near-private beaches, and easy access to Progreso.

 🏝 San Benito, San Bruno & Uaymitun, Mexico